mmf1ne/mmf1ne/README.md

 - 👋 Hi, I’m @mmf1ne
-- 👀 I’m interested in GIS
+- 👀 I’m interested in GIS and AR
-- 🌱 I’m currently learning swift
+- 🌱 I’m currently learning swift and vibe coding
-- 💞️ I’m looking to collaborate on QGis
+- 💞️ I’m looking to collaborate on QGis and AR/XR
-- 📫 How to reach me weixuchen@nnct.edu.cn
+- 📫 How to reach me weixuchen@live.com

 <!---
 mmf1ne/mmf1ne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.